jepa/FishForVisa/README.md

 # Marine species do not need visas: the transboundary nature of the world’s exploited marine species.

-This repository is intended to support the project *The transboundary nature of the world’s exploited marine species*
+This repository is intended to support the project *The transboundary nature of the world’s exploited marine species.*

 **Authors**: Juliano Palacios-Abrantes<sup>1</sup>, Gabriel Reygondeau<sup>1,2</sup>, Colette Wabnitz<sup>3,4</sup>, and William W.L.
 Cheung<sup>1</sup>.